dvdhartsman/Phase_3_Project/README.md

 I transformed the data into a new dataframe containing over 960 features.
 I then looked at correlations of features to the target classes, various performance metrics, and utilized as much data as I could.
 This was a slow, iterative process, wherein I attempted to adjust model hyper-parameters as well as feature selections and interactions.
 ![Heatmap of the Top Ten Correlations by Magnitude](./Data/heatmap.jpg)
 ### Conclusion
 The best performing model predicted unseen data accurately at a rate of roughly 76%.
-It was extremely difficult to affect any kind of positive change on the performance of the Logistic Regression models.
-That being said, the best model suprassed baseline performance by over 20 basis points.
+That being said, certain models identified specific classes at different rates, so further investigation into a priority class may be required.
+In general, it was extremely difficult to affect any kind of positive change on the overall accuracy of the Logistic Regression models.
+Nonetheless, the model with the best overall accuracy suprassed baseline model accuracy by over 20 basis points.

-I would advise giving extra consideration to older pumps, and also for conditions where the "quantity" is dry.
-These two factors are relatively well tracked, and provide strong predictive guidance.
+Some factors to consider are giving extra attention to older pumps, and also accounting for conditions where the water "quantity" is dry.
+If water sources dry up, there may be little to no value in replacing or repairing pumps in those locations.
+Still, these two factors are relatively well tracked, and provide strong predictive guidance.

-Finally, it is important to remember that when people's access to water is at stake, we should utilize any predictive advantage at our disposal.
-The model that I have constructed can help you predict malfunctions and maintain water pumps, thereby providing access to water for Tanzania's citizens, people who are in need.
+Finally, it is important to keep in mind that when a community's access to water is at stake, we should utilize any predictive advantage at our disposal.
+The models that I have constructed can help predict malfunctions and maintain water pumps, thereby providing more secure access to water for Tanzania's citizens, people who are in need.
 ![Water Well](./Data/water_well.jpg)

 By: David Hartsman